statpascal/emul99/readme.md

 can be used.

-Then execute the build the build script "compile-fpc.sh" which generates the binaries "emul99" (the emulator) and "ucsddskman" (a disk image manager for UCSD text files) in the "bin" directory.
+Then execute the build script "compile-fpc.sh" which generates the binaries "emul99" (the emulator) and "ucsddskman" (a disk image manager for UCSD text files) in the "bin" directory.
 As an alternative, a Lazarus project file is provided.

 The assembly of the DSR ROMs for the simulated devices and the dummy ROM at the end of the build script is optional; these binaries are included in the